dailystory/docs/articles/changelog/2020/july.md

 * better visual status for running/paused automations
 * trigger when opted out
 * order tags by name
+* allow creation of tags in automation UX

 ## July 20, 2020
 * bug witth block lookup using array index instead of id